Vanderbilt Commodores football statistical leaders

 The Vanderbilt Commodores football statistical leaders are individual statistical leaders of the Vanderbilt Commodores football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, Single season and career leaders.
-The Commodores represent Vanderbilt University in the NCAA's Southeastern Conference.
+The Commodores represent Vanderbilt University in the NCAA Division I FBS Southeastern Conference.

 Although Vanderbilt began competing in intercollegiate football in 1890, the school's official record book considers the "modern era" to have begun in 1946.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: